-Self-Compassion: an Entry Point to Healing and Personal Growth
+Self-Compassion: an Entry Point to Healing

 When we come to understand how the nervous system adapts in response to trauma and unmet needs, we begin to shift the narrative of mental health disorders from one that is often stigmatizing and pathologizing to one that allows for self-compassion through a better understanding of its evolutionary role.
-Realizing that “I was doing the best I could with the tools and resources I had at the time” fosters a compassionate perspective towards oneself.
+Realizing that “I was doing the best I could with the tools and resources I had at the time” fosters a compassionate perspective towards oneself and others.

 Psychotherapy opens the door to understanding the origins of one’s defenses and facilitates the process of untangling from self-limiting beliefs.
 These beliefs are termed “self-limiting” because, as long as we internalize narratives such as “unworthy” as true, our growth into the person we want to become is limited.